Tanzeebul-Tamim/Assignment-Compiler/README.md

   Combines multiple assignment files into a single `.txt` file with proper formatting.
 Each task is separated by comments like `// TASK 1`, `// TASK 2`.

 - **_Input Flexibility:_** <br>
-  The program allows you to specify which files to include in the compiled document.
+  Allows you to specify which files to include in the compiled document.

 - **_Automated Naming Convention:_** <br>
   Automatically names the output file using a standard format (`Assignment XX_Your-ID_Your-Name.txt`).